Learning Support Services

 Tutoring and Academic Success Center

 The Tutoring and Academic Success Center (TASC) is a multidisciplinary learning center designed to enrich the academic experience of MPC’s diverse student population through peer tutoring.
 TASC offers tutoring and support for historically difficult courses that are not supported by other learning centers.
 TASC promotes a culture that fosters collaboration, inclusion, and academic success for all students.
 Students receive free tutoring from peers who successfully completed those courses.
+Students visiting TASC will find study rooms, desktop computers and laptops for use in the center, and a robust collection of anatomical models for Anatomy and Physiology coursework.

 Visit https://www.mpc.edu/tasc for more information about the Tutoring and Academic Support Center, including locations and hours of operation.